Jaleel-zhu/HuLa-Server/README.en.md

 ## Project Introduction

-HuLa-Server is an instant messaging system server built with SpringBoot3, Netty, MyBatis-Plus and RocketMQ.
+HuLa-Server is an instant messaging system server built with SpringBoot3, Netty, MyBatis-Plus and RabbitMQ.
 It adopts a microservice architecture design, providing high-performance real-time communication capabilities, supporting core features such as private chat, group chat, and message push.
 The system has high scalability and reliability, suitable for various instant messaging scenarios.

 ## Technology Stack